Letifery/centroid-clustering/README.md

 ## Installation

 Just clone the repository, extract the python file and you are ready to go!
-Make sure to read the description of the function `kmeans` to fully understand on how to use it (or see `Parameters` below)
+Make sure to read the description of the function `c_clustering` to fully understand on how to use it (or see `Parameters` below)

 ## Parameters & Return values